aikei/simple-precompiler/README.md

 }
 //endif
 ```
 Above examples expect you to run simple-preprocessor from the root directory of your project.
 Simple-preprocessor automatically walks through all `.js` files in the root directory and in all subdirectories.
-Should you wish to set the directory to walk manually, you would do this:
+Should you wish to set the directory (or directories) to walk manually, you would do this:
 ```
-simple-preprocessor -dir path/to/my/dir
+simple-preprocessor -dir path/to/my/dir path/to/another/dir
 ```
 To exclude some directories from the preprocessing you do this (the `node_modules` directory is excluded by default):
 ```